|

 Bonaire (Netherlands Antilles), Brazil, British Columbia Canada, Burma (Myanmar),

-Canadian Arctic, Christmas Is.
-(Rep. of Kiribati), Costa Rica, Dominica, Dominican
+Canadian Arctic, Cayman Islands, Christmas Is.
+(Republic of Kiribati), Costa Rica, Cuba,

-Riviera Maya, Isla Mujeres), New Zealand, Patagonia, Palau, Papua New Guinea, Philippines, Seychelles, South Africa, Thailand, Tonga,
+Riviera Maya, Isla Mujeres), New Zealand, Norway, Patagonia, Palau, Papua New Guinea, Philippines, Seychelles,

 Truk Lagoon (Chuuk Micronesia), USA (AK, CA,